Building a Procurement Dashboard? Here are Four Must-Haves

 Off the bat, you should know that a procurement dashboard will be irrelevant if it doesn’t show you all of your spend.
 A dashboard that offers limited spend visibility will only further your data confidence problems.
 It will also lead to wasted resources as incomplete data creates red herrings and misleading perspectives on addressable spend.

-However, spend data is also a lot like an optical illusion or a Magic Eye picture—looking at it is rarely enough to figure out what’s really going on.
-Instead, you need to pick it up and spin it around so you can see it from different angles.
+However, spend data is also a lot like an optical illusion—looking at it is rarely enough to figure out what’s really going on.
+Instead, you need to pick it up, spin it around, and drill down into it so you can see it from different angles.
 Only then will you see the picture or the individual elements for what they are.

 Spend data works in the same way.
 Looking at your numbers can tell you that the business spent $10 million on MRO last year.
 But slicing and dicing the data may reveal that Tom in the Toronto factory increased costs by 14% by buying outside of contract.